ekanant/java_microsoft_document_to_html/README.md

 Sample Java application convert microsoft document(.doc) to html file,

-I have tested on Java 1.6+, you can try on lower version.
+I have tested on Java 1.6, you can try another version.

 Libraly files
 - dom4j-1.6.1.jar